What Are Ethereum Upgrades

 The Ethereum mainnet (Layer 1) can only process about 15 transactions per second, while more than 1,000,000 transactions occur on the chain every day, leading to clogged networks and increased gas fees.
 By introducing sharding, Ethereum spreads data storage requirements across the network.
 Validators will no longer need to store all data, allowing the Layer 2 scaling solution based on Rollup technology to be most effective and achieve exponential improvements in TPS.

 After the shift from PoW to PoS, validators who maintain the security of the network are required to stake a large amount of ETH to the protocol.
 If they maliciously attack the network, their staked ETH will be automatically destroyed by the protocol.
 With this penalty mechanism, Ethereum could reduce the threats of coordinated attacks, such as the 51% attack, thus improving security.

-Currently, the energy consumption of Ethereum secured by PoW is about 112 TWh/year, and the annual CO2 emission is comparable to that of Singapore.
-Based on the estimate of the current beacon chain, the total energy consumption of Ethereum could be reduced by 99.95% after switching to PoS.
+The energy consumption of Ethereum secured by PoW was about 112 TWh/year, and the annual CO2 emission was comparable to that of Singapore.
+After switching on PoS, the total energy consumption of Ethereum was reduced by 99.95%.

 Three Phases of the Ethereum Upgrades

 The Ethereum upgrades are divided into three phases: The Beacon Chain, The Merge and Sharding.

 As the consensus layer, the Beacon Chain provides a consensus foundation for the entire Ethereum network and paves the way for subsequent sharding upgrades.